sandersonfsl/python/Random_Password_Generator/README.md

     1. Edit file random_password_generator.py by putting the argument of the class Password as your password lenght (default configured to 16)

-    2. Run the random_password_generator.py using Python
+    2. Run the file random_password_generator.py using Python